franfabrizio/franfabrizio-dev-blog/content/posts/private-ca-with-step-ca/index.md

 ## Notes and Wrapup

-Now that we have a private CA, we can create certificates for all of our internal services and add our root CA to our internal trust stores and have honest-to-goodness working SSL connections on our homelan.
+Now that we have a private CA, we can create certificates for all of our internal services and add our root CA to our internal trust stores and have honest-to-goodness working SSL connections in our homelab.
 Just make sure your certs match the DNS names (or IP addresses, if you're not using a private domain) of your services, otherwise they won't work.
 If you want to add both DNS names and IP addresses to a cert, you can do so by using the `--san` flag on the `step ca certificate` command.
 See [the examples](https://smallstep.com/docs/step-cli/reference/ca/certificate/#examples) on the website.

 Speaking of the website, you may want to spend some time there.
 We've only just scratched the surface of what step-ca can do, and there is a lot of great documentation on the Smallstep site.